 Most of the training is in a lab setting with hands-on instrument instruction, so proper dress is required.
 Proper clothing includes loose-fitting athletic shorts (not spandex).
 For women, a top that can expose the scapula such as a racerback sports bra, low-cut tank top, or cami will allow your lab partners proper access to the body regions that we will treat.
 To prevent any potential emollient exposure to your clothing, it is optional to bring a towel for draping.

 Clinicians are treated with Graston Technique instruments during the trainings.
 Any condition contraindicated for soft tissue mobilization is contraindicated for GT.
 We advise all pregnant clinicians to consult their treating doctor or healthcare provider before registering or attending a course.

-Advanced training participants are assessed using an Advanced Training Rubric completed by the GT Instructor that verifies that each participant has achieved the acceptable level of M1 and M2 learning activity performance by the completion of the course.
+Advanced training participants are assessed using an Advanced Training Rubric completed by the GT Instructor that verifies that each participant has achieved the acceptable level of Essential and Advanced learning activity performance by the completion of the course.

 ADVANCED TRAINING FAQs